premAI-io/benchmarks/bench_autogptq/README.md

 1. AutoGPTQ adopts a mised int-4/float16 quantization scheme.
 It can also do int-4/float32 scheme.
 Where weights will be in INT-4 and activation will be in float16/32.
 So we have kept benchmarks numbers in float16 and float32, although quantization is done for INT-4.
 2. Technically, GPTQ can run on CPUs, but it is super slow.
 So we did not go for benchmarking that.
 To understand more, you can reference to this [issue](https://github.com/qwopqwop200/GPTQ-for-LLaMa/issues/4)
-3. The model that was used in this benchmarking process is [LLama2-GPTQ by The Bloke](https://huggingface.co/TheBloke/Llama-2-7B-GPTQ).
-4. INT-8 is not available right now because AutoGPTQ [integrates](https://huggingface.co/blog/gptq-integration#room-for-improvement) with the most performant W4A16 kernel (weights as int4, activations as fp16).
+3. INT-8 is not available right now because AutoGPTQ [integrates](https://huggingface.co/blog/gptq-integration#room-for-improvement) with the most performant W4A16 kernel (weights as int4, activations as fp16).
 Although quantizing to INT-8 is possible but is likely to be super slow, see [this](https://github.com/AutoGPTQ/AutoGPTQ/issues/452) and [this](https://github.com/AutoGPTQ/AutoGPTQ/issues/499) issue.
-5. AutoGPTQ [does not support](https://github.com/AutoGPTQ/AutoGPTQ/issues/366) Metal till now.
+4. AutoGPTQ [does not support](https://github.com/AutoGPTQ/AutoGPTQ/issues/366) Metal till now.
-6. AutoGPTQ [also supports ExllamaV2](https://huggingface.co/blog/gptq-integration#autogptq-library--the-one-stop-library-for-efficiently-leveraging-gptq-for-llms) and other quantization methods, but we did not used it, so that we can benchmark each methods and framework independently without any mutual intersections.
+5. AutoGPTQ [also supports ExllamaV2](https://huggingface.co/blog/gptq-integration#autogptq-library--the-one-stop-library-for-efficiently-leveraging-gptq-for-llms) and other quantization methods, but we did not used it, so that we can benchmark each methods and framework independently without any mutual intersections.
-7. Tokens/sec for INT4/FP-32 is greater than INT4/FP-16, which is not an expected behaviour, probably due to some [downcasting](https://github.com/huggingface/transformers/issues/28647) overhead.
+6. Tokens/sec for INT4/FP-32 is greater than INT4/FP-16, which is not an expected behaviour, probably due to some [downcasting](https://github.com/huggingface/transformers/issues/28647) overhead.